Donotalo/playground-8bjr8a2j/lessons/lesson04.md

 ## Board Configuration Files

 U-Boot needs to be built for the hardware on which it will run.
 U-Boot needs to know what's available in the hardware side (device tree) and how to use them (drivers).
 Each hardware configuration is different.
 U-Boot source tree has configuration file specific to each of the hardware that U-Boot supports.
 These files are also referred as board configuration file.
+Support for additional hardware can be made by creating separate board configuration file.

 ## Find Architecture Specific Configuration Files